 Avoid disruption of consensus splicing sequences, so as not to interfere with appropriate splicing of the exons.

-NOTE: Although sequences required for splicing are largely confined to about six bases at the 5' end of the intron26 and about 60 bases at the 3' end27, it is advisable to select a large intron, allowing for considerably wider margins from these consensus regions to minimize the likelihood of impacting splicing.
+NOTE: Although sequences required for splicing are largely confined to about six bases at the 5' end of an intron26 and about 60 bases at the 3' end27, it is advisable to select a large intron, allowing for considerably wider margins from these consensus regions to minimize the likelihood of impacting splicing.
 Use of intron analysis tools, such as SVM-BPfinder28, is recommended for a more thorough analysis of potential splice sequences.

 After identifying an intronic region that meets the above criteria (as exemplified for Dnmt1 in the supplementary data), screen the sequence using an online sgRNA design tool to identify an sgRNA in the region with high specificity and predicted efficiency scores.